Assistant Director of Occupational Therapy Assistant ProgramApply Now

 Orange County/Irvine, CA

-This full-time position assists the OTA Program Director in all activities related to academic leadership including planning, managing and evaluating all aspects of the program including faculty and staff, curriculum development and implementation, compliance with Accreditation Council for Occupational Therapy Education (ACOTE) rules and regulations.
+This full-time position assists the OTA Program Director in all activities related to academic leadership including planning, teaching, managing and evaluating all aspects of the program including faculty and staff, curriculum development and implementation, compliance with Accreditation Council for Occupational Therapy Education (ACOTE) rules and regulations.
 The Assistant Director performs the OTA Program Directors duties in the absence of the Director.
 This position serves both the main campus in Irvine, CA and the branch campus in Alhambra, CA.

 full-time, salaried, exempt